gigili/did-you-buy-it-api/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature")
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or fewer
 * Reference issues and pull requests liberally after the first line
 * When only changing documentation, include `[ci skip]` in the commit title
 * Consider starting the commit message with an applicable emoji: